DeepTrackAI/cell_counting_dataset/README.md

 ## Description

 The Cell Counting dataset contains 200 images.
-Each image is a 16-bit grayscale picture in TIFF, and the associated label is the manually annotated segmentation map in PNG.
+Each image is a 16-bit grayscale picture in TIFF, and the associated label is the manually-annotated segmentation map in PNG.

 - **Dataset Size**: 200 images
 - **Image Size**: 520x696 pixels